Junior Citizen Award

 Nominators: Any adult (teacher, parent, coach, scout leader, etc.) is qualified to make a nomination.

 Applicants: All contestants must be in 7th or 8th grade and have permission from a parent or guardian.
-Contestants must either 1) reside in Oriole Park, or 2) attend one of the following schools: St. Eugene, Immaculate Conception, St. Monica, St. Paul, or Oriole Park Elementary School.
-New in 2017: $100 scholarship to offset costs of books and school!
+Contestants must either 1) reside in Oriole Park, or 2) attend one of the following schools: St. Eugene, Immaculate Conception, St. Monica, St. Paul, or Oriole Park Elementary School. $100 scholarship to offset costs of books and school!
 The award is presented at the annual May general meeting of the Oriole Park Community Club.
 The recipient of the Junior Citizen Award will also be an honored guest in the annual Independence Day Children's Bike Parade.

 CLICK ON A LINK BELOW TO DOWNLOAD THE APPLICATION